chrislkeller/madcrime/README.md

 ###Install & Run The Scraper###
 ----
-- Download the zip file or fork the repo.
+Download the zip file or fork the repo.
 Cd to your project directory and run pip install -r requirements.txt.
 I've been using the following for madcrime:

 BeautifulSoup==3.2.1

 Django==1.4

 	South==0.7.5

+	django-haystack==2.0.0-beta (Needed to solve an issue I ran into.
+Your mileage may vary.)

 	geopy==0.94.2

+	haystack==0.15

 	mechanize==0.2.5

 	mimeparse==0.1.3